redpanda321/Icefox/mozilla-central/layout/tools/reftest/README.txt

       Examples of using conditions:
           fails-if(winWidget) == test reference
-          asserts-if(2,cocoaWidget) load crashtest
+          asserts-if(cocoaWidget,2) load crashtest

+   b. <preference> (optional) is a string of the form

+          pref(<name>,<value>)
+          test-pref(<name>,<value>)
+          ref-pref(<name>,<value>)

+      where <name> is the name of a preference setting, as seen in about:config, and <value> is the value to which this preference should be set. <value> may be a boolean (true/false), an integer, or a quoted string *without spaces*, according to the type of the preference.

+      The preference will be set to the specified value prior to rendering the test and/or reference canvases (pref() applies to both, test-pref() only to the test, and ref-pref() only to the reference), and will be restored afterwards so that following tests are not affected.
+Note that this feature is only useful for "live" preferences that take effect immediately, without requiring a browser restart.

-   b. <http>, if present, is one of the strings (sans quotes) "HTTP" or
+   c. <http>, if present, is one of the strings (sans quotes) "HTTP" or
       "HTTP(..)" or "HTTP(../..)" or "HTTP(../../..)", etc. , indicating that the test should be run over an HTTP server because it requires certain HTTP headers or a particular HTTP status.
 (Don't use this if your test